-When an appliance is installed in a sleeping room an outside air kit is required and it is recommended that a smoke and/ or CO alarm be installed in the bedroom.
-The size of the room must be at least 50ft per 1,000 Btu/hr stove input
+When installed in a sleeping room it is recommended that a smoke and/or CO alarm be installed in the bedroom.
+The size of the room must be at least 50ft3 per 1.000 Btu/hr stove input, if the stove exceeds the room size, outside air must be installed.